Scoring Percentages for Local Competition

 Talent music is reserved for candidates on a first-come, first-serve basis.

 A candidate may pre-recorded herself as a back-up vocalist (if she is performing a different talent than vocal), or instrumental accompanist and use that track to accompany her live talent performance.
 For example, a candidate dancing to a pre-recorded track of her singing or playing an instrument.
 However, it cannot be announced to the judges that the accompaniment track contains any performance by the candidate.
 A talent cannot be performed electronically (i.e. video tape) or with live accompaniment.

-Regardless of the talent performed, the background track cannot have voices, instruments, or other noises which mimic the talent of the contestant.
-(Example: A vocalist may have background vocals with “oohs and aahs” or other background lyrics, but cannot have a track with a voice singing the melody line for the contestant to sing along with.
-The same would be said for instrumentalists, dancers, and any other talent which could provide for an unfair advantage it a judge could not delineate from the talent on the track versus the live performance of the contestant.)
+Regardless of the talent performed, the background track cannot have voices, instruments, or other noises which mimic the talent of the candidate.
+(Example: A vocalist may have background vocals with “oohs and aahs” or other background lyrics, but cannot have a track with a voice singing the melody line for the candidate to sing along with.
+The same would be said for instrumentalists, dancers, and any other talent which could provide for an unfair advantage it a judge could not delineate from the talent on the track versus the live performance of the candidate.)

 Original Works or Material Talents